0892: Regaton, Torca del (Cubío-Regaton, Sistema de)

 Sumps at Spike Hall and Peaky Passage were dived by Jim Lister in August 2019.
 See the relevant sections below.

 The original entrance to Torca Regaton is located down off the track, about 10m up from a dry stream bed.
+A nearby shakehole was seen to have dumped rubbish at the end of March 2024.

 A fairly tight 8m entrance pitch opens out at the bottom and lands on a rubble slope down and short climb down a rift to the loose head of a 12m pitch.
 In a 3m wide chamber, a climb down at the base using a handline ends at an excavated hole which is the top of the third pitch.
 Three metres down the loose material is left behind and a further 5m down lands on a choked floor.
 A 3m climb up and then down ends at the head of an 6m pitch which is also loose at the top with a poor belay.
 A strongly draughting and tight rift leads to head of the main 62m pitch which requires a number of rebelays and deviations to avoid the loose walls.